3.4: Communication Within and Between Neurons

 The intracellular (inside the cell) fluid and extracellular (outside the cell) fluid of neurons is composed of a combination of ions (electrically charged molecules; Figure 7).
 Cations are positively charged ions, and anions are negatively charged ions.
 The composition of intracellular and extracellular fluid is similar to salt water, containing sodium (Na+), potassium (K+), chloride (Cl), and anions (A).

 The cell membrane, which is composed of a lipid bilayer of fat molecules, separates the cell from the surrounding extracellular fluid.
-There are proteins that span the membrane, forming ion channels that allow particular ions to pass between the intracellular and extracellular fluid (Figure 7).
+Proteins span the membrane, forming ion channels that allow particular ions to pass between the intracellular and extracellular fluid (Figure 7).
 These ions are in different concentrations inside the cell relative to outside the cell, and the ions have different electrical charges.
 Due to this difference in concentration and charge, two forces act to maintain a steady state when the cell is at rest: diffusion and electrostatic pressure.
 Diffusion is the force on molecules to move from areas of high concentration to areas of low concentration.
-Electrostatic pressure is the force on two ions with similar charge to repel each other and the force of two ions with opposite charge to attract one another.
+Electrostatic pressure is the repulsive force between similarly charged ions and the attractive force between oppositely charged ions.
 Remember the saying “opposites attract”?

 Drawing of ion concentrations inside (intracellular) and outside (extracellular) a neuron in the unmylenated segment of the axon.